Druw Jones: Professional career

 Considered one of the top prospects for the 2022 Major League Baseball draft, the Arizona Diamondbacks selected Jones with the second overall selection.
 Jones signed with the Diamondbacks, receiving a reported signing bonus of $8,185,100.
 On July 26, 2022, it was revealed that Jones suffered a left shoulder injury while taking his first batting practice with the organization.
 He underwent surgery on August 3 to repair the posterior labrum in the shoulder.

+Jones made his professional debut in 2023 with the Diamondbacks' Single-A affiliate, the Visalia Rawhide.
+He missed time due to quadriceps and hamstring injuries, and spent time on a rehab assignment with the rookie-level Arizona Complex League Diamondbacks before returning to Visalia.
+Over 41 games, he hit .238 with two home runs and 12 RBIs.
+Jones spent the entirety of the 2024 season with Visalia and batted .275 with six home runs, 65 RBIs, and 21 stolen bases over 109 games.
+He was assigned to the High-A Hillsboro Hops to open the 2025 season.

 Personal life

 Jones is the son of former MLB outfielder Andruw Jones and Nicole Jones.